ArtArtArtArt/KMSVault/1EvergreenNotes/improved tech tree.md

 Also some random techs have boosts with each restart - so you do not know which is meta for specific playthrough - so research is important to do.

+Maybe we do not have asymetrical set per se.
+Every tech gives a set of bonuses and also debufs for the enemy.
+So you "responce" might be taking the same bonuses - or debuffing them from the enemy

 ---
 status: #⚙️